 The word “Psychopharmacologist” is absolutely terrifying.
 It literally breaks down to “crazy killer” + “chemical brain drug maker”.
 I imagined a man in a white lab coat, erasing my personality forever.
 The face of my beloved therapist became the face of Nurse Ratchett.

-Also understand this was 15 years ago.
+Understand this was 15 years ago.
 Prozac had just hit the market and it seemed like a fun thing for self-pitying rich people to do.
 It seemed like a weapon of mass obstruction, the true opiate of the masses.
 I was convinced that the root cause of my sadness, of all sadness, was alienation from living in a capitalist society.
-That the causes were external and if I organized towards a just and better world, I wouldn’t feel so fucking terrible all the time.
+That the causes were external and if I organized towards a just and better world, I wouldn’t feel so terrible all the time.

 I understood Susan’s diagnosis as a failure over my own resolution to be happy, and on some level, being ungrateful and selfish in a world where I had so much and others had so little.
 I started a drama club at the school where I worked, I went back to graduate school, I organized with a campaign for an independent candidate running for office.
 As long as I didn’t have any time to be in my own head I would be safe.